RCL-lab/sha1_pynq/README.md

 ## Quick Start

-To test and use the prebuilt overlay design please run this command from the board.
+To test and use the prebuilt overlay design please run this command from a terminal that is opened on the board.

 `sudo pip3 install --upgrade git+https://github.com/RCL-lab/sha1_pynq.git`